 “With the rise of Putin’s brand of populism around the world, we have never needed straight allies like the Warwick Rowers more than we do now.”

-Russia’s “gay propaganda” law, signed by President Vladimir Putin in 2013, bans the public representation of LGBTI people to children, effectively outlawing pride marches and similar demonstrations across the country.
+Russia’s “gay propaganda” law, signed by President Vladimir Putin in 2013, bans the public representation of LGBTI people to children.
+It effectively outlaws pride marches and similar demonstrations across the country.

-A spokesman for London’s Russian embassy told The Independent they weren’t aware of the case but reiterated the country’s ban on gay propaganda was a law “against promotion of non-traditional sexual relations among minors”.
+A spokesman for London’s Russian embassy told The Independent they weren’t aware of the case.
+They reiterated the country’s ban on gay propaganda was a law “against promotion of non-traditional sexual relations among minors”.